ungana/sqlx-sqlite-database-connection/README.md

 ## Getting Started

-You will need [Rust](https://rust-lang.org).
+You will need [Rust](https://rust-lang.org) and the [SQLx CLI](https://crates.io/crates/sqlx-cli).
 Once installed, navigate to this project in the terminal and run:

 ```bash
 cargo run